 The Bible is complicated and messy.
 It sometimes contradicts itself.
 There are factual errors (numbers of troops listed, place names, the order of events).

 It’s not intended to be a list of do’s and don’t’s where if you just check the things off the list you are good to do.
 It’s instead intended to be the story of a community of people figuring out together what it means to serve God.

-The Bible doesn’t have all of the answers for what it means to live in the year 2017.
+The Bible doesn’t have all of the answers for what it means to live in the 21st Century.

 How could it?
 It was written in a completely different time with different values and morals.